 We appreciate the extraordinary efforts of staff to support our mission of teaching and scholarship.
-Although approaches and timelines varied across the Schools and Units, many staff began working remotely the week of March 16 and will continue to do so until further notice.
+Although approaches and timelines varied across the Schools and Units, many staff began working remotely the week of March 16 and will continue to do so through at least the end of the summer, unless directed otherwise by your local leadership and managers.
 This decision aligns with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect our community.

-Effective March 24 at noon and in accordance with Massachusetts' stay-at-home advisory, only those staff who are designated as critical personnel in the context of this public health crisis should come to work if they are well.
+In accordance with Massachusetts' safer at home advisory, only those staff who are designated as critical personnel in the context of this public health crisis should come to work if they are well.
 Managers will communicate with staff regarding essential personnel designation letters and any long-term service adjustments as needed.
 All other staff should continue to work remotely.

 The resources and information on this page can help you adjust to remote work and inform you of the latest guidance.
 The situation is changing rapidly.
 As such, HR and Financial Administration are reviewing and adjusting workforce policies and pay continuity to address the emerging issues and concerns of faculty and staff.